-I can't stress this enough, you have to feel comfortable both physically and mentally in your new bathing suit.
-Try your suit on with your prosthesis in place, and look at yourself in the mirror.
-The pocket on some might need a slight adjustment to keep your breast form in place.
+I can't stress this enough; you have to feel comfortable both physically and mentally in your new bathing suit.
+Try your bathing suit on with your prosthesis in place, and look at yourself in the mirror.
+The pocket on some might need adjusting to keep your breast form in place.

-Don't think you're restricted to a one piece granny styled swimsuit because you've had breast surgery, you aren't.
-There are many options available to you including tankinis and bikinis.
-I personally love a one piece suit and have been wearing them since I was 16.
-To me, they seem more elegant.
-Although I've worn bikinis, and tankinis, I keep coming back to a one piece.
-All of the swimsuits which are labeled as mastectomy styles will have a pocket for a breast form.
-Plus with the bikini top, there is often a wide piece of fabric across the chest.
-Don't think your choices of swimwear are limited, many manufacturers now realize this is a large market.
+Don't think you're restricted to a one-piece granny-styled swimsuit because you've had breast surgery.
+There are many options available to you, including tankinis and bikinis.
+I love a one-piece suit and have been wearing them since I was 16.
+To me, they seem more elegant than a bikini.
+Although I've worn bikinis, I keep coming back to a one-piece.
+All of the swimsuits labeled as mastectomy styles will have a pocket for a breast form.
+The bikini will often have a wide piece of fabric on the chest to hide a pocket.
+Don't think your swimwear choices are limited.
+Many manufacturers now realize this is an untapped and large market.

 Best Types of Mastectomy Swimsuits

-They type of suit you choose will most likely be down to the activity you do when wearing it.
-If you love to swim laps, I prefer a racer back as the straps stay put and don't impede the movement of the stroke.
+If you love to swim laps, I prefer a racerback as the straps stay put and don't impede the movement of the stroke.

-If you prefer water aerobics, although a racer back would still work admirably for this, also one which is a keyhole opening at the back.
+If you prefer water aerobics, a racerback would work perfectly for this, also one which is a keyhole opening at the back.
 I love this type as it shows a bit of the back.
-Again for the water aerobics, you need to think about the full range of movements.
-A mastectomy bathing suit is often cut high into the armpit to help keep the breast form in place, check for any rubbing.
+Again for water aerobics, you need to think about the full range of movements.
+A mastectomy bathing suit is often cut high into the armpit to help keep the breast form in place, so check for any rubbing.

 Clasps and Closures on Your Swimwear